 My Mum and Dad were first generation farmers so lanolin was never in my blood and I always knew I’d go to uni for something.
 I was a jack of all trades at school which didn’t lead me down a specific path, so when an architect family friend said I’d make a good architect it seemed like a good idea.
-Turns out it was and following my instincts has served me well ever since!

 I’m a Western, middle-class, straight, white male; a very privileged majority!
 I feel the fact I was born, all but guaranteed me a place in the top 1% of wealth on the earth.
 By some standards my thoughts shouldn’t count, but equality by definition includes everyone and things improve a lot faster with majorities as part of the conversation.
 My struggle with poor mental health (which funnily enough puts me in the majority as well) has given me some small insight into suffering and it forced me to examine the human condition and how the world works.